xyeeeChen/drone-deploy/README.md

 ## Login

-Using browser to `your-drone-domain`, auto redirect authorize page.
+Use browser to browse `your-drone-domain`, auto redirect authorize page.
 Then accept authorization and switch on your project.

 > Note:
-> If using self signed cert, disable SSL verification in gitlab
+> If using self signed cert, we disable SSL verification in gitlab
 >
 > Enter `Your Project` -> `Settings` -> `Integrations`
 > Edit Webphook to disable SSL verification.